Zsammond/ForMyLove/README.md

 Lastly, the systematic study of law in university makes me more and more interested in law, and I enjoy the process of using law to think and solve problems, so I want to further study.
 I would spare no effort to study my major well and improve myself if have a chance for further study.
 That's all, thanks for your attention!

-This repository for my love
+This repository for my love.